This article is a work in progress and may be edited at any time.

 - Preach on Christ’s fasting and temptation in the wilderness.

-- Preach on repentance, humility, suffering, prayer, self-examination, holiness, and other related themes.
+- Preach on prayer, fasting, alms-giving, repentance, humility, suffering, self-examination, and holiness.

 Creeds and Confessions